Which ICE reforms will become law in 2026?

 Contract Snapshot

-The market resolves to Yes if legislation requiring ICE and CBP personnel to wear body-worn cameras becomes law between the market's issuance and January 1, 2027.
-If this legislation does not become law by the deadline, the market resolves to No. The outcome is verified by the Library of Congress (congress.gov), and the market will close early if the event occurs, or by January 1, 2027, at 10:00 AM EST.
+The market resolves to YES if legislation requiring ICE and CBP personnel to wear body-worn cameras in enforcement operations becomes law after the market's issuance and before January 1, 2027.
+If this legislation does not become law by January 1, 2027, the market resolves to NO, closing on that date.
+The market will close and expire early if the YES event occurs before the final deadline.

 Available Contracts